ycl310/chess-docs/.github/ISSUE_TEMPLATE/issue_template.md

+---
+name: New Issue
+about: create a new issue
+---

+# Explain the issue
 * Name of issue
-* Describe issue
+* Description of issue
-* How to recreate issue
+* Instruction to recreate issues